PUT¶

 OVERWRITE = TRUE

 in the PUT statement.
-Do this only if it is actually safe to overwrite a file with data that might not yet have been loaded into Snowflake.
+Do this only if it’s safe to overwrite the existing (staged) file with the same name.

-Note that if your Snowflake account is hosted on Google Cloud Platform, PUT statements do not recognize when the OVERWRITE parameter is set to TRUE.
-A PUT operation always overwrites any existing files in the target stage with the local files you are uploading.
+If your Snowflake account is hosted on Google Cloud, PUT statements don’t recognize when the OVERWRITE parameter is set to TRUE.
+A PUT operation always overwrites any existing files in the target stage with the local files you’re uploading.

 The following clients support the OVERWRITE option for Snowflake accounts hosted on Amazon Web Services or Microsoft Azure: